Scarlett Point Lighthouse: Robert Vivian Hunt

 Robert Vivian Hunt replaced his father William Hunt in 1939.

 Robert was the middle child of eight boys born at Scarlett Point Lighthouse.
 Robert began working for the lighthouses at fifteen years old, moving mail and supplies from the town of Port Hardy to Scarlett Point Lighthouse and Pine Island Lighthouse for $10 a month.
 Robert married Irene Jennings in 1920 and moved her to Balaklava Island, the island Scarlett Point Lighthouse was located, and built a small dwelling.
 Robert and Irene had ten children, six of them born on Balaklava Island, delivered by Robert himself: "I had a little book and it told me all I needed to know to be a midwife."

 Tommy Hunt, one of Robert's ten brothers, left Scarlett Point Lighthouse on 22 February 1930 in a rowboat with supplies but somehow drowned before reaching his destination.
 Robert reported to the authorities about his brother: "As far as I can make out, a comber must have struck the boat and turned her right over.
 He had his rubber hip boots on when he left here, he had them both off when we found his body next day."
 A few months later, Robert's mother felt sick, so Robert left in a rowboat to find a doctor, but his mother died at Scarlett Point Lighthouse only moments after Robert began rowing away, and "grief" of her son Tommy's death was blamed as her cause of death.

 When Robert's father, William Hunt, retired as a lightkeeper in 1939, Robert took over as the lightkeeper for Scarlett Point Lighthouse, but only officially held the title of lightkeeper for one year before being replaced by veteran George Smith from the Department of Marine in 1941.
 Even though Robert was born, raised, and worked at Scarlett Point his whole life up to that point, lightkeeper positions were reserved for veterans at that time.
 Robert said "Jobs like that were given to veterans, and I wasn't one, so they moved me out to make way for a man who was."

 After Robert was replaced at Scarlett Point Lighthouse, he moved his family into a landlocked decommissioned logging camp floathouse his father gave him.
 Robert continued taking a rowboat to visit Scarlett Point from 1941 to 1979.
 In 1979, at eighty-four years old, Robert's landlocked decommissioned logging camp floathouse his father gave him was robbed and burned to the ground.
-Even this didn't dampen Robert's good nature, as the following year he was quoted as playfully saying: "They tell me I'll live to be 110.
+Even this did not dampen Robert's good nature, as the following year he was quoted as playfully saying: "They tell me I'll live to be 110.
 I'll go when God says: "Come on now old man".